Return on Assets Formula (Table of Contents)

 Significance and Use of Return on Assets Formula

 Return on assets should not be compared between the companies from different industries.
 The requirement of assets in Companies from different industries may vary.
 For example, Auto industries require plant, property, and machinery to generate income as opposed to companies in the service industries.
-Therefore, companies in the auto industries would have a lower return on assets when compared to companies in the service industry which do not require as many assets as Auto industries.
+Therefore, companies in the auto industry would have a lower return on assets when compared to companies in the service industry which do not require as many assets as Auto industries.
 Therefore, return on assets should not be used to compare with companies in a different industry.

 Return on Assets (ROA) can be helpful in determining the profitability and efficiency of a business – ROA shows how much money will be earned by investing a dollar of assets.
 Higher the ROA shows that the company is utilizing its assets efficiently.
 Return on Assets (ROA) can be used to determine the structure of the company. i.e., Whether the company is an asset-intensive or an asset-light company.